-How does American Dryer’s patented Cold Plasma Clean compare with other companies’ hand dryers’ “clean” technologies?
+How does American Dryer’s patented Cold Plasma Clean compare with “clean” technologies found in other hand dryers?

-The best that competitors can do at present is attempt to clean the air coming into their dryers through their inlets, by using HEPA filters.
+The best that competitors can do at present is attempt to clean the air coming into their dryers through their inlets by using HEPA filters.
 HEPA filters do not kill germs, only trap them.
-HEPA filters cannot capture the smaller microbes and viruses, and do not purify the air coming out of the dryer.
 What’s more, once air leaves our competitors’ dryers, it mixes immediately with unclean ambient air, all of which is used to dry your hands.
 This is far from ideal.

 HEPA filters also create the need for ongoing dryer maintenance, so they don’t clog and potentially cause dryer failure.